Health Insurance Literacy

 Constraints

 Ten-week quarter.
-Open enrollment had already closed before fieldwork, so we couldn't observe selection live — we opted for a portal walkthrough to study how people use insurance resources post-enrollment.
+Open enrollment had already closed before fieldwork, so we couldn't observe selection live and instead ran a cognitive portal walkthrough to study how people use insurance resources post-enrollment.
 Our original strict screener forced a mid-quarter revisit.

 Research Methods